Skip Navigation

 5. Participate in a county demonstration, speech or judging contest.
 Participation means actually taking part, exhibiting, presenting or doing something positive in the event, not merely attending.

-7. Complete twelve (12) activity/event options of your choice.
+7. Choose and complete twelve (12) activity/event options from the list of activity/event options.
 At least two (2) of these options must be new ones not completed before for a previous achievement award.
 (May not be the same as 1-6 above).